 on a ride up the stunning 14,115 ft. peak that inspired Purple Mountains Majesty.

-After 126 years of adventures to the summit of Pikes Peak, the Pikes Peak Cog Railway is taking a small break for repairs and planning for the future.
+After 126 years of adventures to the summit of the second most visited mountain in the world, the Pikes Peak Cog Railway is taking a small break for repairs and planning for the future.
 What does this mean for this year’s memories made on top of America’s Mountain?
-With Gray Line and our 42 years of touring throughout Colorado, you can still experience the fun and excitement of riding up the Peak, as you sit back and let our qualified drivers and tour guides show the way.
-Start the tour at the historic Denver & Rio Grand Western Railroad Depot at 30 S Sierra Madre Street on the western edge of downtown Colorado Springs*.
-The round trip tour is four hours total with several stops en route for sightseeing and photos.
-Enjoy thirty to forty minutes at the summit, soaking in the spectacular views, and exploring Colorado from one of the world’s most renowned mountains in the state.
-Snap photos of breathtaking scenery while making memories that will last a life time, and don’t forget to check out the world-famous donuts.
+With Gray Line and our 42 years of touring throughout Colorado, you can still experience the fun and excitement of riding up the Peak as you sit back and let our qualified drivers and tour guides show the way.

 May 25 – Sept.
 30